-In some cases the building line will be almost perfectly straight.
-Typically however, the building line will be almost continuous, but will also be continuously deflecting, with subtle twists and turns.
-New infill development should respect this pattern and acknowledge it in its design.
-Where a new infill opportunity spans across two traditional plots (as a result of plot amalgamation), the new design should consider reintroducing a deflection.
-See Appendix 4.
+Where the building line is consistent and almost perfectly straight, new infill development will be expected to conform with the established building line.
+New infill development should avoid disrupting established building lines, as it reduces the sense of enclosure and composition of the streetscape.
+In instances where the building line is almost continuous, but is also continuously deflecting with subtle twists and turns, new development should respect this pattern and acknowledge it in its design.
+Where a new infill opportunity spans across two traditional plots (as a result of plot amalgamation), the new design should consider re-introducing a deflection (See Appendix 4).